moritzheiber/crowbar/README.md

 $ aws ec2 --region us-east-1 describe-instances
 ```

-This will automatically authenticate you with your IdP, ask for your MFA if needed, and the present you with a selection of roles you're able to assume to get temporary AWS credentials.
-If there is just one role to assume crowbar will skip the selection and directly assume the single role.
+This will automatically authenticate you with your IdP, ask for your MFA, if needed, and the present you with a selection of roles you're able to assume to get temporary AWS credentials.
+If there is just one role to assume crowbar will skip the selection and directly use it for fetching credentials.

 ### On the command line